Toronto FC Academy: International matches

 TFC Academy joined with Chile giants Colo-Colo.
 The Toronto FC Academy squad played their first game against opponents outside the Canadian Soccer League on Tuesday June 29, 2010.
 The Academy tied Colo-Colo 4–4.
 The U16 team competed Liga MX International tournament in August 2017.
 Toronto FC III participated in the Dallas Cup 2018.

 TFC Juniors

-The Toronto FC Juniors, also known as the TFC Juniors, is part of the youth academy and development system of Toronto FC.
-It is a curriculum based program, for players aged six to thirteen, specializing in grassroots development with a professional coaching staff.
-The program holds camps regionally and has held camps in Toronto, Pickering, Vaughan, Stoney Creek in Hamilton, Oakville, and Markham.
-The Toronto FC Juniors program is one of Toronto FC Academy's main sources for prospects alongside their network of scouts.
+The Toronto FC Juniors, also known as the TFC Juniors, was part of the youth academy and development system of Toronto FC.
+It was a curriculum based program, for players aged six to thirteen, specializing in grassroots development with a professional coaching staff.
+The program held camps regionally and has held camps in Toronto, Pickering, Vaughan, Stoney Creek in Hamilton, Oakville, and Markham.
+The Toronto FC Juniors program was one of Toronto FC Academy's main sources for prospects alongside their network of scouts.
+The program was discontinued in 2021.